velipso/adsrnode/README.md

 ### *envelope*.reset([*when*])

-Reset an envelope immediately (output `base` value and wait for a trigger).
+Reset an envelope immediately (i.e., output `base` value and wait for a trigger).

 The `when` parameter behaves just like `envelope.trigger`.